osteel/docker-tutorial/README.md

-# Docker for local web development, part 6: expose a local container to the Internet
+# Docker for local web development, part 7: using a multi-stage build to introduce a worker

 This repository accompanies a [tutorial series](https://tech.osteel.me/posts/docker-for-local-web-development-why-should-you-care "Docker for local web development, introduction: why should you care?") about leveraging Docker for local web development.

-The current branch covers part 6 of the series, which is about exposing a local container to the Internet using [Ngrok](https://ngrok.com/).
-Please refer to the [full article](https://tech.osteel.me/posts/docker-for-local-web-development-part-6-expose-a-local-container-to-the-internet "Docker for local web development, part 6: expose a local container to the Internet") for a detailed explanation.
+The current branch covers part 7 of the series, which is about adding a worker using a [multi-stage build](https://docs.docker.com/develop/develop-images/multistage-build/) in order to process queued jobs.
+Please refer to the [full article](https://tech.osteel.me/posts/docker-for-local-web-development-part-7-using-a-multi-stage-build-to-introduce-a-worker "Docker for local web development, part 7: using a multi-stage build to introduce a worker") for a detailed explanation.

 ## Content